Last updated August 19, 2020

 8 am-5 pm

 Bobbi Meister, LISW, is an independently licensed clinical social worker.
 Bobbi has been working as a mental health clinician in the Siouxland area since 2004.
 She joined the Morningside College team in the spring of 2013.

 Bobbi Meister, LISW

 What services are provided by Morningside College Personal Counseling?

-The Personal Counselor is responsible for providing direct services to students.
+The Personal Counselor is responsible for providing direct services to undergraduate students.
 These services include: